Roundabout: Origins and demise of traffic circles

 Although some may still be referred to as roundabouts, the operating and entry characteristics of these traffic circles differed considerably from modern roundabouts.

 Circular intersections were built in the United States, though many were large-diameter 'rotaries' that enabled high-speed merge and weave manoeuvres.
 Older-style traffic circles may control entering traffic by stop signs or traffic lights.
 Many allow entry at higher speeds without deflection, or require a stop and a 90-degree turn to enter.
 Because these circumstances caused a lot of vehicle collisions, construction of traffic circles and rotaries ceased in the 1950s, and some were removed.

+In 1924 the architect H.V.Lanchester proposed "gyratory traffic control" (i.e. one-way flow) for squares and complex junctions in London.
+This was first adopted on 12 October 1925 on Aldwych and extended in early 1926 to Parliament Square, Trafalgar Square and Hyde Park Corner.
+In the absence of a "priority rule", such junctions were not free-flowing and continued to be controlled by police at busy times, until traffic signals replaced them.
+Gyratory control improved flow by simplifying traffic movements and reducing the number of points in the junction where traffic needed to be controlled.
+In the UK, signals continue to be used at large roundabouts with heavy traffic flows.